facebook/react-native-website/docs/build-speed-android.md

 ---
-id: build-speed-android
+id: build-speed
-title: Speeding up your Android Build
+title: Speeding up your Build
 ---

-Building your React Native app on Android could be **expensive** and take several minutes of developers time.
+Building your React Native app could be **expensive** and take several minutes of developers time.
 This can be problematic as your project grows and generally in bigger organizations with multiple React Native developers.

-With [the New React Native Architecture](/docs/next/new-architecture-app-modules-android), this problem is becoming more critical as you might have to compile some native code (C++) in your project with the Android NDK.
+With [the New React Native Architecture](/docs/next/new-architecture-app-modules-android), this problem is becoming more critical as you might have to compile some native C++ code in your project with the Android NDK in addition to the native code already necessary for the iOS and Android platforms.

-To mitigate this performance hit, this page shares some suggestions on how to **improve your Android build time**.
+To mitigate this performance hit, this page shares some suggestions on how to **improve your build time**.

+## Android

-## Build only one ABI
+### Build only one ABI

-When building your app locally, you build all the 4 ABIs by default: `armeabi-v7a`, `arm64-v8a`, `x86` & `x86_64`.
+When building your android app locally, you build all the 4 ABIs by default: `armeabi-v7a`, `arm64-v8a`, `x86` & `x86_64`.

-However, you probably don't need to build all of them if you're building locally and testing your emulator or on a phisical device.
+However, you probably don't need to build all of them if you're building locally and testing your emulator or on a physical device.

 This should reduce your build time by a **~75% factor**.